 I have been buoyed by several recent articles attempting to tackle this very issue, most of them hilariously entertaining, to boot.
 A couple of years ago (but I just found it), The Independent (UK) published an article debunking popular myths about organic food.
 So, did you know that organic farmers still use pesticides, just different kinds?
 And organic animals certainly aren’t cleaner: “In 2006 an Austrian and Dutch study found that a quarter of organic pigs had pneumonia against 4 per cent of conventionally raised pigs; their piglets died twice as often.”
 Now, I’m not saying organic piglets are weak little sissies, but it just goes to show that you have the same variety of health in every animal.
 I ate casseroles based on cream of mushroom soup as a kid, and I haven’t died yet!
 And did you know that organically reared cows burp twice as much methane as conventionally reared cattle?
 Who wants to eat stinky, hippy cows who belch all the time?

-This is the weird-smelling grocery
+This is the weird-smelling grocery store in my neighborhood. |

 Click here to enjoy Slate’s Troy Patterson rip the Planet Green network to shreds in 2008, including the pronouncement that host Adrian Grenier and his buddies are “douches”.
 (And don’t even get me started on taking dietary advice from Gwyneth Paltrow.
 She doesn’t even look like she enjoys food.)
 It’s not the earth movement’s fault that they keep attracting douchey actors to their cause, but it does lead me to my next musing, which is: do average people shopping at Vitamin Cottage also have to be douches?
 Because it sometimes seems that way.
 Honestly, the old ladies at Safeway are a lot more courteous about sharing the aisle than at Sprouts, and there’s no dress code.

-Slate comes to the rescue again in a December 2009 article entitled, “Buy Local, Act Evil” Their findings?
+Slate comes to the rescue again in a December 2009 article entitled, “Buy Local, Act Evil”.
+Their findings?
 Smug shoppers can sometimes be gigantic jerks.
 In a University of Toronto study, “subjects who made simulated eco-friendly purchases ended up less likely to exhibit altruism in a laboratory game and more likely to cheat and steal.”
 So, no, you are not a better person because you purchased that sulfide-free, fragrance-free shampoo at $16 per 8 ounces; you’re just poorer.
 (But don’t get me wrong—if you have sensitive skin or dry hair, buy the shampoo!
 It’s fine if you’re not in love with yourself because of it.)

 Finally, all in the name of poking a little good, sarcastic fun, I love “Shopping for the most expensive possible dinner for two at Whole Foods”.
 By taking snobbery in grocery shopping to its logical limit, author Noreen Malone manages to spend $443.48 on what sounds like a pretty weird-ass meal.
 But I’m sure the locally sourced frisée at $12.77/lb. is much tastier than Romaine lettuce.